cncf-tags/green-reviews-tooling/docs/proposals/proposal-001-trigger-and-deploy.md

 ## Proposal

-We will watch for new releases of the project via the GitHub REST API e.g. https://api.github.com/repos/falcosecurity/falco/releases/latest
+Once a day we will get the latest release of the project via the GitHub REST API e.g. https://api.github.com/repos/falcosecurity/falco/releases/latest

 Our automation will call the GitHub REST API to trigger the pipeline.